Llanz-dev/BoredList/README.md

 ## Description
 BoredList is a todo application without any kind of database even just local storage.

 - This can list down all your todo.
+It has edit and delete.
 - I use HTML, SCSS and JavaScript to make this project.

 ## How to Run the Project